Road Trip Through Switzerland

 Day 9, 10 | Jungfraujoch

-After spending two nights in Tasch, we moved on to another great mountain range, taking another car-train towards Grindelwald.
-We spent Christmas eve and Christmas morning in the shadows of the beautiful Jungfrau mountain; we woke up Christmas morning to a buffet breakfast in our hotel, and rode the cog train up to Jungfraujoch.
+After spending a few nights in Tasch, it is time to move on to another great mountain range, taking another car-train towards Grindelwald.
+This is where we spent Christmas Eve and Christmas morning, in the shadows of the beautiful Jungfrau mountain; we woke up Christmas morning to a buffet breakfast in our hotel and rode the cog train up to Jungfraujoch.

 a little hard to navigate)

 After spending 10 days on vacation, the children were starting to rebel.
 The plan was to continue for 3 nights in Bern, visit Thun Castle and eventually spend the night in Colmar on the way home, but we had to cut our journey short.
 We went straight from Grindelwald to Colmar on Boxing Day, checking out the amazing Christmas Markets there and eventually spending the night in Ramstein where we visited a friend and fellow blogger.